SB372 Alabama 2017 Session

 - Unmanned aircraft systems or drones, prohibited from flying over certain facilities, sale, operation, manufacturing of drones equipped with a weapon are prohibited, criminal penalties, use by governmental agencies authorized under certain conditions, rulemaking authority, Unmanned Aircraft Systems Act, Secs.
 13A-6-24, 13A-6-90.1, 13A-7-22, 13A-10-2, 13A-10-38, 13A-11-32, 23-1-388 am'd.

-This bill would prohibit the sale, transport, manufacture, or possession of a system equipped with a weapon.
+- Bans sale, transport, manufacture, or possession of a drone equipped with a weapon; defines weapon and makes violation a Class A misdemeanor.

 - Subjects